 The consumption advice for a fish species is initially based on the chemical with the lowest allowable number of servings per week.
 Because some chemicals, such as mercury and PCBs, are known to have similar adverse effects, additivity of toxicity is assumed in such cases and may be assessed using multiple chemical exposure methodology (US EPA, 1989 and 2000b).
 If two or more chemicals with similar adverse effects are present in fish tissue, multiple chemical exposure methodology involving hazard index calculations is employed.
 This may result in advising fewer servings per week than would be the case for the presence of either chemical alone, in a similar concentration.
-The potential effect of multiple chemical exposures (mercury, PCBs, and DDTs) was assessed in Channel Catfish, Common Carp, Largemouth Bass, and Redear Sunfish and did not affect advice for any species.
+The potential effect of multiple chemical exposures (mercury and PCBs) was assessed in Common Carp, the only species for which PCBs were analyzed, and did not affect advice.
 Advice for all species in this advisory was based solely on mercury or selenium concentrations.

-OEHHA recommends that individuals strive to meet the US dietary guidelines' seafood consumption recommendations, 14 while also adhering to federal and OEHHA recommendations to limit the consumption of fish with higher contaminant levels.
-The advice discussed in the following section represents the maximum recommended number of servings per week for different fish species.
+OEHHA recommends that individuals strive to meet the US dietary guidelines' seafood consumption recommendations,13 while also adhering to federal and OEHHA recommendations to limit the consumption of fish with higher contaminant levels.
+The advice discussed in the following section represents the maximum recommended number of servings per week for listed fish species.
 People should eat no more than the recommended number of servings for each fish species or species group.
-When noted, OEHHA's consumption advice for a particular fish species can be extended to other closely related fish species15 known to accumulate similar levels of contaminants.
+When noted, OEHHA's consumption advice for a particular fish species can be extended to other closely related fish species14 known to accumulate similar levels of contaminants.